Rokiis1/roadmap/8.Module/static_techniques.md

 **Explanation:**

-Static techniques in software testing involve examining the software's code, requirements, and design documents without actually executing the software.
-These techniques are used to catch and prevent errors early in the software development life cycle, improving the quality of the software and reducing the cost of fixing errors later.
+In white box testing, the internal structure, design, and coding of the software are tested, which is known as structural testing.
+Static techniques are used in this process to validate the code, design documents, and software requirements without actually executing the software.

 **Key Concepts:**